A to Z of MS

-Fampridine was granted a conditional licence by the European Medicines Agency (EMA), the European Union's drug regulator, in July 2011.
-The licence requires the manufacturer, Biogen Idec, to carry out further research into the benefits and long-term safety of fampridine.
-In particular, the research will provide information on benefits beyond the effect on walking speed.
+Fampridine was granted a conditional marketing authorisation by the European Medicines Agency (EMA) in July 2011.
+The license requires the manufacturer, Biogen Idec, to carry out further research into the benefits and long-term safety of fampridine.
+The EMA reviews new information on this medicine at least every year.
+A conditional marketing authorisation is granted when a medicinal product is considered to fulfil an unmet medical need and should be made available despite the fact that further data are still required.

 How fampridine works